-In addition to all of these an auto transmission car may have exhibit a no crank because of a PRNDL fault.
+In addition to all of these, an auto transmission car may have exhibited a no crank because of a PRNDL fault.

 If your car makes a clicking noise when you turn the key, check out this post, it covers all you need to know – “Car won’t start clicking sound”.

-I wrote this post about engine damage and a no crank, lets hope you don’rt need this one – “Will a blown engine crank?”
+I wrote this post about engine damage and a no crank, lets hope you don’t need this one – “Will a blown engine crank?”

 How To Fix The Starter In Your Car?

-A starter motor will often give you warning of it’s demise, slow crank, unusual sounds when cranking, occasionally offering a click sound instead of the usual sounds, starter may stop mid crank.
-It not unusual for the starter to work fine one day and just not work the next.
+A starter motor will often give you warning of its demise, slow crank, unusual sounds when cranking, occasionally offering a click sound instead of the usual sounds, the starter may stop mid crank.
+It is not unusual for the starter to work fine one day and just not work the next.

-Once the starter motor is free, you’ll have a choice of having you old unit reconditioned or buying a new starter off the shelf.
+Once the starter motor is free, you’ll have a choice of having your old unit reconditioned or buying a new starter off the shelf.

 Mechanics tips when swapping out starter motor: